newaetech/ChipSHOUTER-ballisticgel/README.md

 Ballistic Gel is an open-source project, and is released with the GPL license.
 Assembled boards can be purchased from NewAE Technology Inc at https://store.newae.com .

-ChipSHOUTER is a trademark of NewAE Technoloy Inc. Note you CANNOT sell boards using the ChipSHOUTER name without permission, and you cannot use NewAE Technology Inc's USB VID.
+ChipSHOUTER is a trademark of NewAE Technoloy Inc. Note you CANNOT sell boards using the ChipSHOUTER name without permission, and you cannot use NewAE Technology Inc's USB VID on your own products as the USB-IF license disallows sub-licensing in this manner.
+If you change the VID/PID, simply change the associated VID/PID in the .inf (driver) file as needed.